Skip to Main Content

 For myself, I remember that everyone on my team has a purpose.
 People tend to operate with good intentions, and I do not allow myself to forget that.
 Mistakes happen and the best response is to focus on what could have prevented it and how to prevent it going forward.
 The mistake is not the failure — the failure is not learning from the mistake.

 Beyond that, I find humor in everything.
-Connecting more than 32 million customers to the things and people they love is serious business, but balancing the gravity of our work with levity is needed so that my team doesn’t become overwhelmed by their duties.
+Connecting nearly 32 million customers to the things and people they love is serious business, but balancing the gravity of our work with levity is needed so that my team doesn’t become overwhelmed by their duties.

 My framework is building the latitude, attitude and aptitude for each team member to make sound decisions on their own.”